isc-projects/kea/doc/sphinx/arm/admin.rst

 stored in the database, which is equal to the maximum signed 32-bit number.
 This effectively means that the current Kea version cannot store leases whose expiration time is later than 2147483647 seconds since the beginning of the epoch (around the year 2038).
-This will be fixed when the database support for longer timestamps is available.
+This will be fixed when database support for longer timestamps is available.